 Finding an Internship

-If you’re not quite sure where you want to intern or which career field you would like to gain exposure to, you can make an appointment with a career center exploratory advisor to help you explore and clarify your skills, values, and interests.
+If you’re not quite sure where you want to intern or which career field you would like to gain exposure to, you can make an appointment with an advisor in the Greene Center to help you explore and clarify your interests, skills and value.

 - Respond to posted opportunities

 - Establish and use a network of professionals, friends, family, faculty, and alumni

 If you have a general idea of your internship preferences, you can:

 - Learn about potential internships or research opportunities through networking

 - Create or update your resume, cover letter, or other documents to begin applying for internships

 Handshake – Provides you with a place to find internship opportunities based on your career interests and goals.
 Discover when employers come to campus for informational sessions and/or interviews.
 Connect with alumni to network and attend programming in your field of interest.